mtumilowicz/solidity-token-design-patterns-workshop/README.txt

     * replay attack
         * problem
             * cross-chain signature replay
-                * most typical situation is when the contract does not include a chainId when generating a signature
-                * transaction signed by a key, that is valid on one Ethereum network/chain, is valid for all Ethereum chains
-                    * Bitcoin: addresses in testnet use a different prefix from addresses in mainnet
-                        * keys are different
                 * example
                     ```
                     function deposit() public payable { // reply transaction from testnet on the mainnet
                         balances[msg.sender] += msg.value;
                     }
                     ```
+                * usually happen during chain splits or hard forks
+                    * Ethereum: signed transaction is valid for all Ethereum chains
+                    * Bitcoin: addresses in testnet use a different prefix from addresses in mainnet
+                        * keys are different
+                * solution: use chainId when generating a signature
             * same-chain signature replay
-                * most typical situation is when the contract does not include a Nonce when generating a signature
                 * example
                     ```
                     function deposit() public payable { // attacker rebroadcasts the same transaction with the same parameters
                         balances[msg.sender] += msg.value;
                     }
                     ```
+                * solution: use nonce when generating a signature
         * solution
+            * two approaches
+                * strong replay protection
+                    * one of the forked chains will make it mandatory to change some information in the transaction for it to be valid over its network
+                * opt-in reply protection
+                    * users must make manual changes to the transaction to ensure that they won’t be replayed
+                    * example: Ethereum Classic (ETC) did not implement strong replay protection during the hard fork
             * EIP155
                 * called "simple replay attack protection"
                 * defines the chainID field in Ethereum transactions to prevent replay attacks